pedro17pedroo/tatucloudfile/replit.md

 # Recent Changes

 ## Project Migration to Replit Environment (August 19, 2025)
-- Migrated from Replit Agent environment to standard Replit environment
+- **COMPLETED**: Migrated from Replit Agent environment to standard Replit environment
-- Updated database configuration from Neon serverless to standard PostgreSQL
+- **COMPLETED**: Updated database configuration to use in-memory storage for development (with PostgreSQL fallback for production)
-- Installed required dependencies and verified application startup
+- **COMPLETED**: Fixed session management to use memory store for development environment
+- **COMPLETED**: Resolved registration redirect issue by improving authentication flow
+- **COMPLETED**: Fixed TypeScript compatibility issues in storage implementation
-- Application successfully running on port 5000 with full functionality
+- Application successfully running on port 5000 with full functionality including user registration and authentication

 ## 3-Step Registration with OTP Verification (August 19, 2025)
 - **CRITICAL RULE**: All users (except admins) must have a plan assigned - no users without plans allowed